standard-for-public-code/standard-for-public-code/criteria/understandable-english-first.md

 ## Management: what you need to do

 * Try to limit the use of acronyms, abbreviations, puns or legal/non-English/domain specific terms in internal communications in and between teams and stakeholders.
 Add any such terms to a glossary and link to it from the places they are being used.
-* Be critical of documentation and descriptions in proposals and changes - if you don't understand something, others will probably also struggle with it.
+* Be critical of documentation and descriptions in proposals and changes.
+If you don't understand something, others will probably also struggle with it.

 ## Developers and designers: what you need to do